Home » Nature » Our Short Hiking Routes

 Starting point: At the information sign, Grand Rue (Lasserre de Prouille)

-In the heart of a gently undulating landscape with cultivated land, the ‘Landscapes and Vineyards of the Bas-Razès’ loop offers extensive views of the Pyrenees Mountains, the Lauragais Plain and the Montagne Noire.
-In the heart of the Razès, this country is shaped by its cultivated meadows that gradually give way to the vines and its Malepère wines with a protected designation of origin
+The ‘Landscapes and Vineyards of the Bas-Razès’ loop offers extensive views of the Pyrenees Mountains, the Lauragais Plain and the Montagne Noire.
+In the heart of the Razès, this country is shaped by its cultivated meadows that gradually give way to the vines and its Malepère wines with a protected designation of origin.

 The Way of Dominic